cheatham1/GetStartedBook/analyses.md

 * [leptonically](https://en.wikipedia.org/wiki/Lepton): into an [electron](https://en.wikipedia.org/wiki/Electron) or [muon](https://en.wikipedia.org/wiki/Muon) and [neutrino](https://en.wikipedia.org/wiki/Neutrino).
 * [hadronically](https://en.wikipedia.org/wiki/Hadron): into an [up-type quark](https://en.wikipedia.org/wiki/Quark) and a [down-type quark](https://en.wikipedia.org/wiki/Quark).

-Leptonic $$W$$ boson decays are characterised by the presence of a highly energetic isolated lepton and large missing transverse momentum due to the neutrino(s) escaping detection.
+Leptonic $$W$$ boson decays are characterised by the presence of a highly energetic isolated lepton and large missing transverse momentum due to the neutrino escaping detection.

 Hadronic $$W$$ boson decays lead to the presence of two jets due to the two quarks.